Working in the Blue Light Sector

 2. Emergency Vehicles:

-Fire Trucks: Equipped with firefighting tools, hoses, and ladders, along with communication hardware.
+Fire Trucks: Outfitted with firefighting tools, hoses, ladders, and communication hardware essential for effective firefighting and rescue operations.

 3. Body-Worn Cameras: